• First published on November 05, 2017

-The manufacturers claim that it’s been designed to give you explosive energy and heightened focus to make sure you get the very best out of your sessions in the gym.
+The manufacturers claim that it’s been designed to give you what you need to make sure that you get the very best out of your sessions in the gym.

 In this review article, we’re going to take a close look at C4 by breaking down the ingredients and checking out some real customer reviews to see how it fares compared to the competition.

 We’ll then wrap things up by deciding whether this is a product we would consider as one of the best pre workouts or not.

 So, let’s delve right in and start taking a close look at the popular supplement in our Cellucor C4 review.

 As you’ve probably already gathered, Cellucor C4 fits into a broader range of supplements known as ‘pre workouts’.

 These are products which have been specifically designed to be consumed before a gym session or playing sport, to help you make the most of the session.

 After all, there’s no point in hitting the gym if you’re just going through the motions and not feeling at your best.
 Making every trip to the gym count is crucial to your success.